-(7) abolir 'to abolish' agredir 'to attack' aguerrir 'to harden' arrecir(se) 'to freeze' aterir(se) 'to freeze' colorir 'to color/dye' descolorir 'to discolor/bleach' despavorir 'to fear' empedernir 'to harden' preterir 'to ignore' tra(n)sgredir 'to transgress'
+agredir 'attack' aguerrir 'harden' arrecir(se) 'freeze' aterir(se) 'freeze' colorir 'color, dye' descolorir 'discolor, bleach' despavorir 'fear' empedernir 'harden' preterir 'ignore' tra(n)sgredir 'transgress'

 As Albright and Maiden and O'Neill note, the strong association between mid vowel stem changes and defectivity suggest that the latter results from speaker uncertainty.
 Imagine a Spanish speaker who has encountered the infinitive agredir, but (for whatever reason) has not encountered any other form of this verb.
-To produce the 1st person singular present indicative (or any of the inflectional forms which may differ from the infinitive by stem change) they must know whether or not it is no change, diphthongizing, or lowering.
+To produce the 1st person singular present indicative (or any of the inflectional forms which may differ from the infinitive by stem change) they must know whether or not it is is no change, diphthongizing, or lowering.
 Since speakers are unwilling to extend any of the three patterns to a novel stem, we predict that none of the three competing generalizations is productive.
 More concretely, we predict that the competing rules satisfy the condition on lexical gaps.
 We now show this prediction is supported both by numerical and behavioral evidence.